bakano98/CS4222-Project/report.md

 #### **REQUESTER**

-The **REQUESTER** implements slightly more complicated algorithm, but also follows a cycle of 10 slots.
-The requester begins keeping the radio awake for a initial starting slot `i = 0` and turns the radio off for the remaining 9 slots.
+The **REQUESTER** implements a slightly more complicated algorithm, but also follows a cycle of 10 slots.
+The requester begins by keeping the radio awake for a initial starting slot `i = 0` and turns the radio off for the remaining 9 slots.
 If there is no detection within this cycle, the requester will pick slot `i = i+1 mod 10` for the next cycle to stay awake.
 Same as the sender, the requester will send out a packet at the start of the wake slot, and at the end of the wake slot.

 <p align="center">
     <img src="./images/receiver-wake-time.png"/> </br>